chinapedia/wikipedia.abstract.en/Page/Per_capita_income.md

-align in 2016]] PER CAPITA INCOME (PCI) or AVERAGE INCOME measures the average income earned per person in a given area (city, region, country, etc.) in a specified year.
+in 2016]] PER CAPITA INCOME (PCI) or AVERAGE INCOME measures the average income earned per person in a given area (city, region, country, etc.) in a specified year.
 It is calculated by dividing the area's total income by its total population.[1][2]

 Per capita income-a nation's growth